Part 2 – Puglia Road Trip Only Gets Better

 There is a large selection of eating places in the old town and crescent shaped harbour however often the gems are found a little way from the action.
 La Nicchia, via San Gervasio is a typical local Italian restaurant specialising in fresh and cooked seafood dishes together with excellent customer service.

-Places to Visit in Trani
+Places to Stay and Visit in Trani

 – Castello Svevo is a large Swadian castle built by Frederick II in the 13th century and it one of the most beautiful examples of fortification erected in Puglia.